kaasikodes/bank_expert/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend in `packages/nextjs/pages`
-- Edit your deployment scripts in `packages/hardhat/deploy`

 ## What the future holds

 In the future we plan on implementating functionalities that will enable users transfer tokens other than the ccip-token supported via ccip cross-chain lanes (i.e other than CCIP-BNM or CCIP-LnM), allow users to add owners to different wallets, issue commands to wallets using messages for wallets to perform specific actions, ....
-The possibilities are endless
+The possibilities are endless !!!